 83. Victorious Through Satan’s Temptations

-The next day around midday, several of the police took me and another sister into a police vehicle and took us to the detention center.
-One of them said to me intimidatingly: “You’re not from around here.
-We’ll lock you up for six months, then we’ll sentence you to 3–5 years, in any case no one will know.”
-“Sentence?”
-As soon as I heard that I would be sentenced, I couldn’t help but become weak.
-I wondered how I could show my face if I really were sentenced to do time in prison and how people would see me.
-The other people in the cell I was put into were all sisters who believed in Almighty God.
-Although they were in that den of demons, they didn’t show the slightest fear.
-They encouraged and supported each other, and when they saw that I was negative and weak, they spoke with me about their personal experiences and bore witness, giving me confidence in God.
-They also sang a hymn to encourage me: “God humbly became flesh to save mankind, walking among the churches, expressing the truth, painstakingly watering us, guiding us every step.
+The next afternoon, a few officers took me and another sister to a detention center.
+One of them said to me threateningly, “You’re not a local, so we can just lock you up for a few months and then sentence you to three to five years.
+No one will ever know.”
+I weakened a bit at the mention of being sentenced and thought, “If I really am sentenced and go to prison, how will I ever show my face again?
+What would people think of me?”
+The cell I was locked up in was full of sisters from The Church of Almighty God, so when they saw that I was feeling negative and weak, they fellowshiped on the truth with me to help and support me, and sang a church hymn for me called “Repaying God’s Love and Being His Witness,” which says: “God humbly became flesh to save mankind, walking among the churches, expressing the truth, painstakingly watering us, guiding us every step.
 This He has done every day for decades, it’s all to purify and perfect man.
 He has seen many springs, summers, autumns, winters, happy to take the bitter with the sweet.
 He’s selflessly sacrificed all without any regret, He’s given all of His love to mankind.
 I’ve undergone God’s judgment and tasted the bitterness of trials.
 The sweet follows the bitter, my corruption has been cleansed, I offer up my heart and body to repay God’s love.
 I go from place to place toiling, expending myself for God.
 Loved ones discard me, others defame me, but I will unwaveringly love God till the end.
 I am utterly devoted to following God’s will.
 I endure the persecution and tribulations, experience the ups and downs of life.
-Even if I endure a life of bitterness, I must follow God and testify to Him” (“Repaying God’s Love and Being His Witness” in Follow the Lamb and Sing New Songs).
-Thinking about this song, I was greatly encouraged.
-It was true, we were following the true God and walking the right life path in a country under the reign of an atheist party that saw God as the enemy.
-We were destined to suffer many hardships, but all of this had meaning, and even sitting in jail was a glorious thing because we were being persecuted for the sake of pursuing the truth and following God’s way.
-It was entirely different from worldly people being imprisoned for committing terrible crimes.
-I then thought of generation after generation of so many saints who had suffered persecution and humiliation for the sake of holding to the true way.
-But now, I had been freely provided with so much of the word of God—I understood truth that generations of people had not been able to understand, I knew mysteries that generations had not known, so why was I not able to tolerate a bit of suffering to bear witness to God?
-When I thought of this, I once again crawled up out of my state of weakness, my heart was full of confidence and strength, and I determined to rely on God and meet tomorrow’s torture and demands for confession with my head held high.
+Even if I endure a life of bitterness, I must follow God and testify to Him” (Follow the Lamb and Sing New Songs).
+Pondering the hymn lyrics really heartened me.
+We were in China, this country that hates and resists God more than any other, following the true God and taking the right path in life, so it was inevitable that we would suffer plenty of pain and hardship.
+But that was nothing to be ashamed of—we were persecuted because we had faith and were on the right path.
+We were suffering oppression for the sake of righteousness, and that was an honor.
+I thought of all the saints through the ages who had never gotten to hear so many of God’s words, but they still had faith in God, and no matter how great their oppression or what kind of humiliation they suffered, they never betrayed God, even if it meant their deaths.
+They were resounding witnesses.
+I had freely received so much watering and sustenance from God’s words and gotten to understand mysteries and truth that generations of people had never understood before, so why couldn’t I suffer a little and give testimony for God?
+This thought left me feeling ashamed and guilty, and I regained my faith, strength, and resolve to stand witness for God.